EGI-Federation/SVG-advisories/2026/Advisory-EGI-SVG-2026-06.md

 ---

-**Advisory EGI-SVG-2026-06 is not public yet**

-When it is it will be here.

-You are looking in the right place
+** EGI-SVG-2026-06 was allocated but we decided not to send anything**

+Probably there won't be an EGI-SVG-2026-06